lusaxweb/vuesax/docs/components/switch.md

 We can add a representative icon inside our switch with the property `vs-icon`.

-If you only need to add the icon in one of the states you can do it with the property `vs-icon-on` or with `vs-icon-off`
+If you only need to add the icon in one of the states you can do it with the property `vs-icon-on` or `vs-icon-off`

 ::: tip
 Vuesax use the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).